Articles On Depression Aren’t Cure: Managing Symptoms Of Depression

 How does depression affect the brain?

 Depression can affect the brain in various ways.
-It can cause long-term changes to the brain, which may explain why treatment resistant depression occurs in some people who have lived with the illness for a long time.
+It can cause long-term changes to the brain, which may explain why treatment-resistant depression occurs in some people who have lived with the illness for a long time.
+These effects can be seen in people of all ages, including children and women, who may experience different patterns in brain activity or changes in mood.

-- Brain Size: Some parts of the brain, including the hippocampus and prefrontal cortex, may shrink in people living with depression.
+Some parts of the brain, including the hippocampus and prefrontal cortex, may shrink in people living with depression.
 The hippocampus is the part of your brain that processes learning and memory and the prefrontal cortex plays a role in thinking and planning.
-When these parts of the brain shrink, it can affect your ability to think clearly, motivate yourself, retain information, and get enough sleep.
+When these parts of the brain shrink, it can affect your memory, decision-making, and even mood.
+It can also make it harder to stay motivated or get enough sleep.

-- Brain Inflammation: Though it’s not clear whether depression or brain inflammation comes first, there is a correlation between the two.
+Though it’s not clear whether depression or brain inflammation comes first, there is a correlation between the two.
 People experiencing depression have higher levels of translocator proteins, which are chemicals linked to brain inflammation.
-When the brain gets inflamed, it can cause thinking challenges and prevent new brain cells from forming
+When the brain gets inflamed, it can cause thinking challenges and prevent new brain cells from forming.
+Ongoing research is looking at how this process affects depression and how it may also be linked to other diseases.

 - Previous Article